kofemann/ms-nfs41-client/cygwin/README.bintarball.txt

 $ cd ~
 $ net use N: /delete

+# List mounted NFSv4.1 filesystems:
+$ /sbin/nfs_mount

 #
-# Notes:
+# 7. Notes:
 #
-- Idmapping (including uid/gid mapping) between NFSv4 client and NFSv4
+- Idmapping (including uid/gid mapping) between NFSv4 client and
-  server works via /lib/msnfs41client/cygwin_idmapper.ksh, which either uses builtin static data, or /usr/bin/getent passwd and /usr/bin/getent group.
+  NFSv4 server works via /lib/msnfs41client/cygwin_idmapper.ksh,
+  which either uses builtin static data, or /usr/bin/getent passwd and /usr/bin/getent group.
   As getent uses the configured name services it should work with LDAP too.
   This is still work-in-progress, with the goal that both NFSv4 client and server can use different uid/gid numeric values for client and server side.

 - UNC paths are supported, after successful mounting /sbin/nfs_mount will list the paths in Cygwin UNC format.